-At over 120 years old and the largest Cathedral church in the world, St. John the Divine has been on my “explore” to-do list for some time.
+At over 120 years old and the largest Cathedral church in the world, St. John the Divine was on my “explore” to-do list for some time.

-Over the years it’s hosted dignitaries such as Martin Luther King Jr., Nelson Mandela and the Dalai Lama.
+Over the years it’s hosted dignitaries such as Martin Luther King Jr., Nelson Mandela, and the Dalai Lama.
 Sting gave a concert there for the launch of his album “If on a Winter’s Night”, and in 1935 Duke Ellington’s funeral services were held with over 12,500 mourners in attendance.
-Last year, film and television’s elite where there to mourn the passing of actor James Gandolfini.
+A few years back, film and television’s elite were there to mourn the passing of actor James Gandolfini.

 The Cathedral is a wonderfully cavernous structure in all its Gothic-ness, and still a work in process—it’s had a few setbacks over the years.
 In 1941, one week after its entire length had been consecrated, Pearl Harbor was attacked and everything came to a halt until after the war.
 In 2001, a large part of the church was destroyed by a six-alarm fire.
 It did not open again in its entirety until 2008.

-Last summer I photographed the exterior during a lovely golden sunset but the church was closed.
+One summer afternoon, I photographed the exterior during a lovely golden sunset but the church was closed.
 I vowed then to return soon after but I am embarrassed to say that the reality of “soon” turned out to be nine months later.

 When I finally got my act together, I did a little research and found that the Cathedral offered a variety of one-hour tours, one in particular, the “Vertical Tour,” caught my attention.